Julian Road Widening

 - End construction – 2020

 It is estimated that 20 parcels of property will be impacted by this project.
 Currently, the NCDOT has set aside $912,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.